adelinor/angular-data-picker-tutorial/README.md

 ```

-After the block for the "no search results" error, we add the warning
+After the `<p>` element for the "no search results" error, we add the warning
-block for the search size limit exceeded:
+message for the search size limit exceeded:

 ```html
 <p class="help-block has-warning"